Children's Services

 -

 This depends on why we hold the information.
-Below is an example of how long certain types of information is held.
+Below is an example of how long certain types of information is held for.

 Category Retention period Adoption 100 years Children in Our Care 93 years Supervision Orders 21 years Adults applying to be adopters or foster carers 25 years from date of closure Foster carer records 35 years after ceasing to foster Child Protection Plans and Schedule 1 Offender list 70 years Child Protection case files, section 47 reports, conference decision and minutes, Core group minutes 35 years from closure Child and Family Assessments 35 years from closure Children in Need plans 10 years from closure Unaccompanied asylum-seeking children (who were Children in Our Care) 10 years from closure Youth Offending Service 25 years from date of birth or 10 years after last contact SafeCORE and ReSet Any of the retention periods in this table may apply and is dependent on previous history of Children's Services involvement.
-Special education needs files 35 years from closure School admissions (appeals and exclusions) 25 years from last action Early help 7 years from closure Complaints files 6 years from closure Child sex abuse See below* Direct Services to Schools 1 year from last date services or training was accessed, 7 years from closure for Outreach Counselling Services *The Independent Inquiry into Child Sexual Abuse
+Special education needs files 35 years from closure School admissions (appeals and exclusions) 25 years from last action Early help 7 years from closure Complaints files 6 years from closure Direct Services to Schools 1 year from last date services or training was accessed, 7 years from closure for Outreach Counselling Services - Version date